mantrobuslawal/bfmicroservices/docs/data/service-database-design.md

 This document defines the service database design approach for **bfstore**, ACME Ltd’s fictional online furniture store backend.

-It explains how each service owns its data, how MySQL schemas are separated, how tables should be designed, how cross-service data references should work, and how the initial database model supports the checkout vertical slice.
+It explains how each service owns its data, how MySQL schemas are separated, how tables should be designed, how cross-service data references should work, and how the catalogue data model supports flexible product types such as homeware, curtains, bed frames, rugs, lamps, sofas, and wardrobes.

 This document is intended for engineers, reviewers, technical leads, and potential clients evaluating bfstore’s data architecture and microservice design maturity.